tekinmuhammed/email-sender-app/README.md

 If you encounter issues during installation or usage, refer to the Troubleshooting section in the documentation.

 ### Support
-For any questions, issues, or clarifications, please contact me!!
+For any questions, issues, or clarifications, please contact me fetih.tekin.7@gmail.com !!!